 However, the bulk of mining topaz stones can be attributed to Brazil.
 This particular gem boasts a rating of 8 on the Mohs hardness scale of 1 to 10, which indicates that this is a stone that can be worn often, if not daily, without the consumer worrying about any damage being done to the stone.
 There are also several ideologies of where the topaz stone has its origination.

 The first being mythic of having its origination from a small island named Topazios that is located in the Red Sea.
 With that said, no one was ever known to find such a stone in that geographical area.
 But they were able to mine another stone called peridot, which is the birthstone for the month of August.
 Ironically, sometimes the two stones were confused with each other.

+The second mythic was thought that the topaz began its roots in the word tapas, which means “fire” and originated from an ancient language that was spoken in India, and is the same language found in some of the Hindu archives.
+Pink topaz can be found in Russia.
+And in earlier centuries, its color was highly coveted but was restricted to be worn only by the royal family.
+Or those citizens that came by that color stone if it was a gift given to them by the Czar.
 So, if you are looking to purchase this stone for yourself or for a special occasion or even to give as a special gift to a friend or family member, it is good to know that this stone is appropriate for weddings and anniversaries.
 And it is also well associated with loyalty, friendship and faithfulness.